cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

     <a href="{{ site.url }}/images/blog/doc-table.png"><img src="{{ site.url }}/images/blog/doc-table.png"></a>
     <figcaption>A table editor is also provided for convenience</figcaption>
 </figure>

+Note that you can also value an attribute in the Genmodel for the user documentation and that this information will be directly used by EMF in the tree editor.

 ### ☑ Boolean attributes